nurcansensoyy/Zenity-Uygulamas-/README.md

 Application Showing System and Hardware Information </br>

 ## **Description**</br>
 This application serves to display system and hardware information of a Linux machine.
-It was created using the Shell language and the Zenity library.
+It was created using the Shell language and the Zenity.
 </br>

 ## **Built With**</br>